com-480-data-visualization/data-visualization-project-2021-famousworld/milestones/milestone1.md

 ## Exploratory Data Analysis

 In the Exploratory Data Analysis (EDA) of the pantheon dataset, we obtain the following information.
 The notebook for the same can be found [here]().
-As the data is already clean, we do the following analysis to understand the distribution of the data.
+As the data is already clean, we do the following analysis to understand the distribution of the data, and eventually enrich the dataset with wikipedia data of our interest.

-We divided our first exploratory analysis in 4 parts taking different points of view.
-Here are the main findings of each one of them:

-1. Analysis on Place of Births

-   - xxx

-2. Analysis on Place of Deaths

-   - xxx
+### The dataset content
+The Pantheon data is clearly described in the author's paper -- [Pantheon 1.0, a manually verified dataset of globally famous biographies](https://arxiv.org/abs/1502.07310).
+Therefore, we will skip the detailed description of the dataset as a whole, and will scope on the columns that we plan to use in our analysis.

+### Spatial data analysis - birth and death locations

+The dataset contains the birth and death locations of the samples (famous people).
+Each location is described by tuple of floats, interpretable as the latitude (-90.0, 90.0) and longitude (-180.0, 180.0) in the [spherical coordinate system](https://en.wikipedia.org/wiki/Reference_ellipsoid#Coordinates).
+The data is not complete, and 3.94% of samples don't have their birth location precised, whereas 58.98% of samples doesn't have their death position precised!
+Therefore, we will scope on birth locations in this visualization.
+The mean birth position of the famous person in the history lies on (38.057272, 2.035184), which points on the area on Mediterranean between Algier and Ibiza.

+**TODO: Some interesting facts about most-south-born and most-north-born person**

+### Temporal data analysis - birth and death date

 3. Analysis on Year of Births